RafaySystems/roadmap/README.md

 Click this tab to view the roadmap by cluster lifecycle i.e.

 ### Public Cloud
+- Amazon EKS
+- Azure AKS
+- Google GKE
-EKS, AKS, GKE, Imported
+- Imported

 ### Private Cloud/Datacenters
+- Upstream Kubernetes for VMware
-VMware, Upstream k8s for bare metal and VMs, EKS Anywhere
+- Upstream k8s for bare metal and VMs
+- EKS Anywhere for bare metal and VMs

 ## Services
 Click this tab to view the roadmap for the integrated services